DenisIndenbom/DiscordAuth/Readme.md

 # DiscordAuth

-Discord Auth is a minecraft plugin for authorizing players through discord.
+Discord Auth is a Minecraft plugin for authorizing players through discord.

 `For minecraft 1.17.x - 1.20.x and Java 17+`